PeterPavlovIvanov/Softuni-Front-End/my-twitter/README.md

 * [Further help](#further-help)

 ## General info
-This is a project defense at SoftUni for the course Front-End.
+This is a project defense at SoftUni for the course Front-End Angular - November 2020.
 It is an app about posting, reading and liking twits.
 It has a dark theme.

 ## Technologies
 Project is created with: